 2 Nyonya Satay Babi – Pork Satay (Non Halal)

 One of the many Peranakan comfort foods, the Nyonya Satay Babi, is not the traditional Malaysian Satay.

-The Nyonya Baba household eats this simple grilled pork dish with steaming hot white rice.
+The Nyonya Baba household eats this simple grilled pork dish with hot white rice.

-Pork loin is sliced thinly and marinated in a spice mixture, and then simmered in coconut cream.
+Pork loin is sliced thinly marinated in a spice mixture, and then simmered in coconut cream.